 It doesn't matter if you're a celebrity, a member of the press, or just a fan of Apple, anyone and everyone can watch the 2020 WWDC keynote address live, as it's happening, on June 22 at 10:00 AM PT / 1:00 PM ET.
 You can sit back, relax, and watch it on any device of your choosing.

 WWDC, the Worldwide Developer Conference, takes place every year in early June.
-This year, it runs from Jun 3 - 7.
-Developers from around the world get together for this week-long event to participate in training sessions for developing apps and games for Apple's iPhone, iPad, iPod touch, Mac, Apple Watch, and Apple TV lineup.
+This year, it runs from Jun 22 - 26.
+Developers from around the world get together (this year, it's all online) for this week-long event to participate in training sessions for developing apps and games for Apple's iPhone, iPad, iPod touch, Mac, Apple Watch, and Apple TV lineup.

-On Jun 3 at 10:00 AM PT/ 1:00 PM ET, Apple will hold a keynote address to kick off the start of WWDC.
-At this special event, Apple CEO Tim Cook, as well as some other big execs and important figures in Apple's charge, will take the stage to tell us about major software updates coming in 2019.
+On Jun 22 at 10:00 AM PT/ 1:00 PM ET, Apple will hold a keynote address to kick off the start of WWDC.
+At this special event, Apple CEO Tim Cook, as well as some other big execs and important figures in Apple's charge, will take the stage to tell us about major software updates coming in 2020 and 2021.
 If we're lucky, Apple may also unveil a couple of new hardware devices.
 Don't expect it, though.
 After all, it's called the Worldwide Developer Conference, not the Worldwide Hardware Conference.

-If you're tuning into the WWDC keynote from your desktop or laptop computer, you're going to want to watch it from Apple's Events page.
+If you're tuning into the WWDC keynote from a PC, you're going to want to watch it from Apple's Events page.

 Ideally, you should use Safari for the best possible performance, but Apple has made it possible to watch from Chrome and Firefox.
 Apple recommends Windows 10 users to stream from Microsoft's Edge browser.